 The Broad Walk of Regents Park

-At the end, the path will lead back onto the Broad Walk.
-Now, from here take a left and you could just continue the walk straight along the Broad Walk, which will take you to the other side of Regents Park and to Primrose Hill.
+At the end, the path will lead back onto the Broad Walk, where you turn left.
+At this point, you could just continue the walk straight along the Broad Walk, which will take you to the other side of Regents Park and to Primrose Hill.
 It is a lovely bit of path.
 Wide and lined with trees.
 It is also pretty well trodden.
 By that I mean it can be quite busy.
 Even midweek.
-So, for this walk, I want to take you a different way.
+So, for this walk, I am going to guide you a different way.

 The inner circle

 When you have turned left on the Broad Walk, you will hit the road.
-Here turn left, and at the end, you will reach the inner circle.
+Turn left on the road, and at the end you will reach the inner circle.
 From here you turn right.

 The inner circle is basically the inner road of the park, and an interesting road it is.
 It’s immaculate.